#HipHop Living #Legend Spotlight @KurtisBlow1

 Be sure to check out & support his latest project, “Hip Hop Church, Volume 3” now available on iTunes!

-Posted on August 10, 2015, in Hip-Hop 101, Soul Food and tagged bible, Christian, Christian Hip-Hop, DJ, Harlem, hip hop, Hip Hop Church, Holy Hip-hop, itunes, Kurtis Blow, Mercury Records, Nas, New York, Run D.M.C, Russell Simmons, Sony, The Fat Boys, Wyclef Jean.
+Posted on August 10, 2015, in Hip-Hop 101 and tagged bible, Christian, Christian Hip-Hop, DJ, Harlem, hip hop, Hip Hop Church, Holy Hip-hop, itunes, Kurtis Blow, Mercury Records, Nas, New York, Run D.M.C, Russell Simmons, Sony, The Fat Boys, Wyclef Jean.
 Bookmark the permalink.
 Leave a comment.